defencedigital/moduk-service-manual/src/accessibility/publishing-documents.md

 An accessibility statement tells people who use a service how accessible it is and how to get help with accessibility issues.

 {{ component('warning-text', {
-  text: "Legally, all digital services and products used by the public must have an accessibility statement.",
+  text: "Legally, all digital services used by the public must have an accessibility statement.",
   iconFallbackText: "Warning"
 }) }}

-### Internal services and products
+### Internal services

-If your digital service or product is only used by people in Defence, check if they need an accessibility statement.
+If your digital service is only used by people in Defence, check if they need an accessibility statement.

-Reasons to publish an accessibility statement on an internal service or product include:
+Reasons to publish an accessibility statement on an internal service include:

 - users are able to request content in different formats
 - you are still working on making areas of your service accessible

 {{ component('inset-text', {
-  text: 'Your digital service or product must meet accessibility regulations even if you do not publish an accessibility statement.'
+  text: 'Your digital service must meet accessibility regulations even if you do not publish an accessibility statement.'
 }) }}

 Check [how to meet accessibility regulations](/accessibility/meet-accessibility-regulations/).